Skip to content

 • You should request a U2 form for job-seeking from the fund well in advance of your departure.
 In order to provide the certificate, the unemployment fund needs your name, any previous family name, personal ID, target country and exact date of departure.

 • While you are seeking a job abroad, you will continue to claim your benefit from the Unemployment Fund for Education and Science in Finland.
+You can most conveniently apply for the benefit on our website through the Openetti online service.

 In the target country